 Chronic rhinosinusitis is a common disorder of the nose and sinuses, and, in April 2016, the Cochrane ENT Group published a series of six reviews1 looking at the evidence on medical treatments in routine patient care.
-Carl Philpott from Norwich Medical School in the UK describes the findings of all six reviews in this Evidence Pod.
+Carl Philpott from Norwich Medical School in the UK describes the findings of all six reviews in this podcast.

 1 - List of reviews: